JKrapels/poc-openkat-node-red/README.md

 Running the PoC is quite simple: run the docker-compose.yml in Docker, or copy its content into a [Portainer](https://www.portainer.io/) stack.
 Next, you import the content of "flows.json" or "flows-verbose.json" in Node-RED, which will run by default on localhost:1880.
 I recommend starting with "flows-verbose.json", since it shows the inner workings of the PoC.

 ## How it works
 The PoC consists of two main flows: one for Boefjes, and one for Whiskers.
 The Info and Dashboard flows are supporting.
+Flows-verbose.json contains an interactive dashboard, siuated at localhost:1880/ui.
+You can use this dashboard to explore the example Boefje and Whisker and check the raw HTTP requests.

 ### Boefjes flow
 The Boefjes flow contains two groups for the OpenKAT input and output, "BoefjeTasks IN from OpenKAT" and "Raw data OUT to Bytes" respectively.
 Every Boefje has its own group, with a Link in and Link out.
 BoefjeTasks are currently received on port 1995 as HTTP, and output to Bytes is send using an HTTP POST to port 1997.
 More details on the flows and creating your own Boefjes can be found in the Flow documentation. (double click on the flow in Node-RED)